ThabangMoeketsi/Chuck-Norris-App/README.md

 # Chuck Norris JOKES

-This project consists of thr GraphQL API Server which wraps around the ChuckNorris.io API It has a query type that resolves all Categories and a query type that resolves a random joke given a Category as an argument and a React App Client which consumes the API.
+This project consists of a GraphQL API Server which wraps around the ChuckNorris.io API It has a query type that resolves all Categories and a query type that resolves a random joke given a Category as an argument and a React App Client which consumes the API.